Fullstack-MOOC/backend-2-kahoot-api/write-up/index.md

 [Express](https://expressjs.com/) is a **server side** web framework for Node.js.
 What it does for us is provide a way to listen for and respond to incoming web requests.
 Today, we will be creating API endpoints to respond to certain CRUD-style requests.

-Recall that the `src/server.js` file is the entry point for our api.
+Recall that the `src/server.js` file is the entry point for our API.
 Note how we are setting the route:

 ```javascript
 // default index route